 The Excellence in Kidney Transplantation Award was established to recognize a scientist or clinician scientist whose exceptional research has contributed novel insights in or resulted in improved access to kidney transplantation.
 The award embodies the dedication of the National Kidney Foundation to help people navigate the challenges of kidney disease, organ donation and transplantation.
-The 2020 recipient is Gabriel Danovitch, MD.
+The 2021 recipient is Krista Lentine, MD, PhD.

 Past Excellence in Kidney Transplantation Award Recipients: